At this stage of recovery, the word “okay” became my flicker of light. I realized I needed to be blunt with myself in order to accept myself.

 It takes time

 But really, acceptance comes with time.

 To this day, 16 months into recovery, I scarcely feel at total peace with this body of mine.
+Weight gain has been a hard part of the process.
 But I can say with confidence that I feel far less disgust and loathing on a regular basis.

 Day by day- this journey of recovery will turn your house (your body) into your home.

 I have not yet arrived in a place of total acceptance, and quite frankly I wouldn’t wish immediate acceptance on myself.
 I have gained great amounts of strength through my weaknesses and therefore, I will honor my struggle by continuing to fight.
 You probably won’t immediately awake one day to a body you love and wish to embrace.